 - Exercise, in particular water exercise, has been shown to provide great benefits to people living with lymphedema.
 If you can’t find a group program or aqua lymphatic trainer near you, you can simply walk in the water, wearing a floatation device.
 Similar to the floaters used for young children, The Aqua Jogger® buoyancy belt comfortably suspends you at shoulder level in deep water allowing you to breathe normally and move freely while performing a wide variety of water exercises.
 You will not only benefit from the movements but also from feeling like a kid again! aquajogger.com

-- Wellspring in many cities offer Tai Chi classes.
-This exercise has many benefits, on of which is deep breathing and movements which can help the flow of lymph Betty Thompson, Calgary, Alberta
+- Tai Chi classes have many benefits, on of which is deep breathing and movements which can help the flow of lymph Betty Thompson, Calgary, Alberta

 - Remedial Exercise is active, repetitive non-resistive motions of the affected limb and is shown to help the body’s natural muscle pump to reduce swelling when used with compression.
 Low impact exercises like Tai Chi and Qigong have similar movements to Remedial Exercise and may be a good place to start.

 - Resistance Exercise is usually thought of as weight lifting, but can also involve lifting body weight.
 Push-ups, squats, lifting dumbbells and/or using weight machines are resistance exercises that can be utilized by lymphedema patients, but should be started with low weight, low repetitions and gradual progression.